You will need

 - Anyone who agreed that local decision makers should do more should write their name on the artwork (or a sign up sheet).

 - After they’ve finished displaying their artwork, everyone should work together to write a letter to go with a photograph of copy of their artwork with everyone’s name on it.
-What do they want the decision make to do?
+What do they want the decision maker to do?

 - It may take a while for the decision maker to reply.
 If they haven’t heard back within a few weeks, people may want to send a follow-up letter.